chriswayg/tor-server/README.md

 ### Quickstart

-- Prerequisites: A [linux server hosted at a Tor friendly ISP](https://trac.torproject.org/projects/tor/wiki/doc/GoodBadISPs) with Docker installed (see [Install Docker and Docker Compose](#install-docker-and-docker-compose) below)
+- Prerequisites: A [Linux server hosted at a Tor friendly ISP](https://trac.torproject.org/projects/tor/wiki/doc/GoodBadISPs) with Docker installed (see [Install Docker and Docker Compose](#install-docker-and-docker-compose) below)

 This command will run a Tor relay server with defaults and a randomized Nickname.
 The server will autostart after restarting the host system.